-The P323 bucked contemporary design trends of the time by being very focused on its designed purpose rather than following trends to meet IOR rules.
+The P323 bucked contemporary design trends of the time by being very focused on its designated purpose rather than following trends to meet IOR rules.
 In the mid 1970s, IOR rating rules influenced the design of many yacht from major builders like Catalina, Ericson and Islander.
 Many of the boat designs of this era represent a compromise in cruising attributes with the rule-beating design specifications of the IOR.
 The results were often less than desirable, sometimes yielding awkward looking and sailing yachts.
-As true innovators in boat building, Pearson Yachts, as we knew it, closed in 1991, with Pearson entering into a new venture with Tillotson as TPI Composites where they developed scrimp technology, then as Pearson Composites, and then it was known as Pearson Marine Goup.
+As true innovators in fiberglass boat building, Pearson Yachts, as we knew it, closed in 1991.
+More history and references can be found at Pearson Yachts Portal from the main menu.

 The only rule to which she was designed was the personal rule of Bill Shaw... that a boat should be safe, attractive, and a delight to sail.
 See interview on Bill's design philosophy in the mid-80's.
 Although not explicitly stated in any Pearson literature, the 323 target was the middle of the price market for this size boat.
 The money was spent on the structure and functional equipment rather than on the cosmetic bits.
 This resulted in a solid, thick fiberglass hull, good sailing characteristics and spacious accommodations.
 Although no speed demon, the 323 can move at 5 knots in an 8 knot breeze and will cruise near her hull speed as the wind climbs into double digit speeds.
 The 323 doesn't like to be overpowered, so aggressive use of the reefing systems will keep the boat comfortably moving at top speed.